 On my rough count, out of 24 members of the FIFA Executive Committee, 15 do not fall into any of the above categories, and one of those (former “Senior Vice President” of FIFA, Julio Grondona) is dead.

-But I’ve blogged before about how dangerous it can be to leap to conclusions based on information online.
+But I’ve blogged before about how dangerous it can be to leap to conclusions based on information online (links in bold italics are to other posts on this site).
 So let’s leave the question of innocence or guilt to the courts, and focus on two more important and more easily answered questions:

 - is the present method of deciding which country or countries should host the FIFA World Cup, ie a vote by FIFA’s Executive Committee, fair, transparent and credible?